jerydam/HealFi/README.md

 Here’s a step-by-step guide to using HealFi:

 ### 1. Save Money for Your Health
-- **What You Do**: Add small amounts of cUSD (CELO’s digital dollar) to your HealFi savings whenever you can—like a piggy bank for healthcare.
+- **What You Do**: Add small amounts of USDT (CELO’s digital dollar) to your HealFi savings whenever you can—like a piggy bank for healthcare.
 - **How It Helps**: Your money gets pooled with others’ savings in a secure digital vault (a "smart contract").
 This pool earns interest, and you get a share of it—think of it as a bonus for saving!
 - **Cool Perk**: The more often you save, the better your “savings streak” gets.
 This streak can unlock bigger loans later.